top of page

 -_2 copy 9.png

-Machine classification discretely and anonymously detects and defines underlying bedrock, soil saturation and structural bounds
+Machine classification discretely and anonymously detects and defines underlying bedrock, soil saturation and structural bounds.

 -_3-5 copy 4.png